JanBenisek/gru-ops/README_new.md

 - Create user with admin access
 - Create Storage Pool and Volume (recommended 1 big, can apply fine-grained permission, backup and encryption)
 - Create sealed secret, !!!
 MUST BE `client-info.yml` and `client-info-secret` !!!
+  - Good to give it wave number afterwards
 ```shell
 export PUBLICKEY="sealed-secrets-public.crt"